jan379/quobyte-ansible-core/README.md

 02_add_metadataservices.yaml: Installs and starts Quobyte Metadata Service.
 Formats and labels the metadata device that you defined as a variable.

 03_add_dataservices.yaml: Installs and start data service.
 Formats and uses all devices within a machine that are not already formatted.
-After this step you get a fully functional Quoybte cluster.
+After this step you get a fully functional Quobyte cluster.

 04_tune-cluster.yaml: Sets "sysctl" parameters with  the help of a Qoubyte profile for the "tuned" daemon.
 You can use it as a conveniency if you do not want to touch your system by yourself.